Ninjago: Masters of Spinjitzu pilot episodes: Critical reception

 Lien Murakami for Common Sense Media gave the show a 3 out of 5 star rating, commenting that it, "is packed with lots of cartoon martial arts battles involving ninjas, skeletons, and guardian monsters, but the action is completely bloodless and at times humorous."
 The review also noted that the show, "mainly focuses on the red "fire" ninja Kai and his hero's journey from hot-headed teen to focused team member.
 Older viewers will be familiar with this well-worn story."
 The review also remarked, "The animation is smooth and colorful, and the exciting martial arts sequences make the most of the blocky little characters and their "clip" hands.
 The plot moves along at a decent pace; if anything, it's sometimes a bit too fast.
 And characters learn lessons of teamwork and patience thanks to the wise and respectable Sensei Wu.
 Better still, it's full of silly, winking humor, thereby making the peril seem less intense."

 Ratings

 The pilot episodes were the highest rated program with boys in their time slot across multiple airings.

 Legacy

 Since the launch and success of the pilot episodes, the series has spawned a media franchise that includes video games, publications and theme park attractions and the production of the 2017 film The Lego Ninjago Movie, which was the third film of The Lego Movie franchise.

-Other media
+Mini-movies

 The pilot episodes were followed by six 3 minute mini-movies that were released in 2011.
 The titles of the mini-movies were Flight of the Dragon Ninja, Secrets of the Blacksmith, The New Masters of Spinjitzu, Battle Between Brothers, Return to the Fire Temple and An Underworldly Takeover.

+Video game adaptations

+A mobile game titled Lego Ninjago: Spinjitzu Scavenger Hunt was released on April 1, 2011, for the iOS.

 A video game based on the pilot special titled Lego Battles: Ninjago was released on April 12, 2011, exclusively for the Nintendo DS.
 It was also a spin-off sequel to Lego Battles.